-- All conductors that are at risk for physical damage must be protected by conduit, tape, or placed in a raceway. - Always check for existing electrical, plumbing, or other areas of potential damage prior to making cuts in structural surfaces or walls. - Do not mix AC and DC wiring in the same conduit or panel unless specifically approved/ designed for both AC and DC wiring.
-Where DC wiring must cross AC or vice-versa, try to make the wires at the crossing point 90° to one another. - Both AC and DC overcurrent protection must be provided as part of the installation. - The inverter requires a reliable negative and ground return path directly to the battery. - Use only copper wires with a minimum temperature rating of 90°C.
+- All conductors that are at risk for physical damage must be protected by tape, or placed in a raceway. - Always check for existing electrical, plumbing, or other areas of potential damage prior to making cuts in structural surfaces or walls. - Do not mix AC and DC wiring in the same panel unless specifically approved/designed for both AC and DC wiring.
+Where DC wiring must cross AC or vice-versa, try to make the wires 90° to one another at the crossing point. - Both AC and DC overcurrent protection must be provided as part of the installation. - The inverter requires a reliable negative and ground return path directly to the battery. - Use only copper wires with a minimum temperature rating of 90°C.